A-Roukhou/Thesis/README.md

 Dear reader,

 This project contians the data scraped through booking.com that was used for the data analysis.
-Furthermore, this file contains the code used to perform the analysis.
+Furthermore, this file contains the code used to clean and partially analyze the data

 Kind regards,